 I finally achieved a career I love.
 It took many years to get here but now I’m more energised and inspired by my work than I’ve ever been.

-My path to becoming a career coach …
+My path career coaching …

-Work was great but …
+I was successful but …

 I spent years searching for a “fix”.
-Working harder, trying harder but nothing worked.

 I hold the following qualifications –